ServiceStack/comfy-asset-downloader/README.md

 4. Set the filename (e.g., `the_model.safetensors`)
 5. Run the workflow - the file will be downloaded if it doesn't already exist

-## Example Workflows
+## Example ComfyUI Workflows

-Check out the example workflows in the `examples` folder:
+Check out the example workflows containing asset dependencies in the `examples` folder:

 ![](./examples/hidream-dev-face.png)